Preludes, Op. 23 (Rachmaninoff): Composition

-Rachmaninoff completed Prelude No. 5 in 1901.
-The remaining preludes were completed after Rachmaninoff's marriage to his cousin Natalia Satina: Nos.
-1, 4, and 10 premiered in Moscow on February 10, 1903, and the remaining seven were completed soon thereafter.
-The years 1900–1903 were difficult for Rachmaninoff and his motivation for writing the Preludes was predominantly financial.
-Rachmaninoff composed the works in the Hotel America, financially dependent on his cousin Alexander Siloti, to whom the Preludes are dedicated.
+Rachmaninoff composed Prelude No. 5 in 1901.
+The remaining preludes were completed after Rachmaninoff's marriage to his cousin Natalia Satina, with nos.
+1, 4, and 10 being premiered in Moscow on February 10, 1903, and the remaining seven being completed soon thereafter.
+The years 1900–1903 were difficult for Rachmaninoff, and his motivation for writing the Preludes was predominantly financial.
+Rachmaninoff composed the works while living in the Hotel America as a guest of his cousin Alexander Siloti, and he dedicated the set to Siloti in gratitude.

 Analysis

-Rachmaninoff's Ten Preludes abandon the traditional short prelude form delineated by composers such as Bach, Scriabin, and Chopin.
-Unlike Chopin's set, some half-page musical fragments, Rachmaninoff's Ten Preludes last for several minutes each, expanding into complex polyphonic forms with musically independent sections.
-The pieces perhaps represent a culmination of the Romantic idiom.
+Rachmaninoff's Ten Preludes abandon the traditional short prelude form employed by composers such as Bach, Scriabin, and Chopin.
+Unlike Chopin's set, some of which are little more than half-page musical fragments, Rachmaninoff's Ten Preludes last for several minutes each, and have complex and expansive multi-sectional forms.
+Written when the innovations of serialism were only a few short years away, they perhaps represent a last flowering of the Romantic idiom.
 The set reflects Rachmaninoff's experience as a virtuoso pianist and master composer, testing the "...technical, tonal, harmonic, rhythmic, lyrical, and percussive capabilities of the piano."

-The popular Prelude in C minor, Op.
-3, No. 2 perhaps unfairly eclipses the Op.
-23 Preludes.
-Rachmaninoff remarked, "...I think the Preludes of Op.
+Of the comparative popularity of his Ten Preludes and his early Prelude in C♯ minor, Op.
+3, No. 2, a favourite of audiences, Rachmaninoff remarked: "...I think the Preludes of Op.
 23 are far better music than my first Prelude, but the public has shown no disposition to share in my belief...."
-The composer never played all of the Preludes in one sitting, preferring to cycle through a rotating mix of his favorites.
+The composer never played all of the Preludes in one sitting, instead performing selections of them, consisting of preludes from both his Op.
+23 and Op.
+32 sets which were of contrasting character.
+Nonetheless, certain characteristics of the work, such as adjacent preludes sharing common chords or having tonalities a step apart, and the "bookend" relationship between the first and last preludes (both marked Largo, with the last in the parallel major of the first), suggest that the sets were intended by the composer as coherent units, and that he envisioned the potential of complete performances.
+Together with Op.
+32 and Op.
+3, Rachmaninoff's Preludes represent all twenty-four major and minor keys.

 From a performance standpoint, the ten Op.
-23 Preludes exhibit wide variations in difficulty.
+23 Preludes vary widely in difficulty.
 Nos.
-1, 4, 5, and 10 are conceivably in reach of the "advanced-intermediate" pianist, while the endurance and dexterity demanded by nos.
-2, 3, 6, 7, 8, and – above all – 9, require more advanced skill.
-Nonetheless, even the "easier" preludes present subtle interpretive challenges in counterpoint, dynamic control, and timing, putting true mastery of the pieces out of reach to all but those with virtuosic skill.
+1, 4, 5, and 10 are conceivably within reach of the "advanced-intermediate" pianist, while nos.
+2 - 3 and 6 - 9 (particularly no. 9) demand a higher degree of endurance and dexterity.
+Nonetheless, even the "easier" preludes require great skill in voicing, articulation, dynamic control, and the shaping of long phrases, putting true mastery of the pieces beyond the reach of all but virtuosi.